 Summary of the Article

 Magento 2.0 was released in November 2015, after four years of development, aiming to replace the 1.x version of the eCommerce platform.
-A new version of the platform was released simultaneously for the Enterprise and the Community Edition, thus introducing new features and functionality within the paid and the free eCommerce solution provided by Magento.
+It was the transformed version of Magento, which comes with a brand new coding structure, architecture, and database design.

 Since Magento Community Edition (Magento CE) is free to download, it is up to you to decide whether to upgrade to the latest 2.x version and how.
-Those holding licenses for Magento Enterprise Edition 1.x (Magento EE) can extend their licenses for the current version of the software but must upgrade to Magento 2 before December 2018.
+Those holding licenses for Magento Enterprise Edition 1.x (Magento EE) can extend their licenses for the current version of the software but must upgrade to Magento 2 before July 2020.

 Is the upgrade worth it?
-It depends on many factors such as the technical requirements to implement the new version and the total cost of ownership.
+It depends on many factors, such as the technical requirements to implement the new version and the total cost of ownership.

-It is hard to tell whether this is bad or good news in the short-run and it all depends on your existing server environment or the software infrastructure of your hosting provider.
+It is hard to tell whether this is bad or good news in the short-run, and it all depends on your existing server environment or the software infrastructure of your hosting provider.

-A notable improvement in Magento 2 is the integration of new technologies like HTML 5, CSS 3, support for PHP 7 and Apache 2.2.
+A notable improvement in Magento 2 is the integration of new technologies like HTML 5, CSS 3, support for PHP 7, and Apache 2.2.
 That said, Magento 2 naturally integrates the latest frameworks, which, in theory, should boost speed and provide better customer experience through improved technology.

 This is a notable improvement towards better scalability but is not a factor you should consider if you already run a stable software environment and do not plan aggressive expansion in the near future.

 A step-by-step product creation tools enable faster creation of configurable products bypassing the manual creation of a simple product required in the earlier Magento versions.
-Drag-and-drop administrative tools are another notable improvement, especially compared to the quite unintuitive UI of the older versions.
+Drag-and-drop administrative tools are another notable improvement, especially compared to the quiet unintuitive UI of the older versions.

-Another key improvement is the checkout process that now requires only 2 steps, compared to the 5-step process in the older version.
+Another key improvement is the checkout process that now requires only two steps, compared to the 5-step process in the older version.
 The overall experience was also improved through one-click account creation and auto-recognition of registered clients.

 The new Magento edition supports full page caching through the Varnish web accelerator, providing faster page loading time.
 It also provides new built-in responsive themes for faster store creation.

-Magento 2 also provides support for Composer, a PHP dependency manager, to manage dependencies when developing extensions or tweaking the code base.
+Magento 2 also provides support for Composer, a PHP dependency manager, to manage dependencies when developing extensions or tweaking the codebase.
 This new feature should help your developers in the implementation of flawless customizations to your store, which is a good thing.

 Although not exactly a feature, the Magento commitment to quarterly updates of the platform should be considered a major improvement.
-Furthermore, Magento Connect was reorganized into Magento Marketplace where all extensions to the eCommerce platform are assessed by the team of Magento.
+Furthermore, Magento Connect was reorganized into Magento Marketplace, where all extensions to the eCommerce platform are assessed by the team of Magento.